 An Emergency Planning Committee (EPC) is formed for each facility by the persons responsible for that facility, and is a requirement of Australian Standard 3745-2010.

 Have at least one member trained appropriately in EPC training

 Meet regularly (at least annually) and record meetings

 Identifying events that could eventuate in an emergency situation

-Ensuring that the emergency plan is readily identifiable and available to the appropriate persons
+Ensuring that the emergency plan is readily identifiable and available to the

 Establishing an emergency control organisation (ECO) to operate in accordance with the emergency plan